ruby-processing/ruby-processing.github.io/_posts/2015-12-09-vector_to_vertex.md

 ...
 {% endhighlight %}

+###ShapeRender

-Here is code snippet for use of a `ShapeRender` with `Vec2D`, where `original` is an array of `Vec2D` describing a closed polygon.
-We use and attr_reader for `s` so that we can define it one block of code and use `shape(s)` to call it in the draw loop in the normal way for a 'retained shape/vbo'.
+Usage of the ShapeRender is similar, except that you need to `create_shape` first, and it is the created `shape` that needs to be available in the draw loop.
+Here is a code snippet for use of a `ShapeRender` with `Vec2D`, where `original` is an array of `Vec2D` describing a closed polygon.
+We use an attr_reader for `s` so that we can define it one block of code and use `shape(s)` to call it in the draw loop in the normal way for a 'retained shape/vbo'.

 {% highlight ruby %}
 attr_reader :s